 (877) 652-7624, http://www.nj.gov/dcf/families/csc/

-To complete application online, please visit: www.performcarenj.org/families/forms.aspx or call the number above to request paper application via mail; you can then mail it to:
+To complete DCF/CSOC application:www.performcarenj.org/families/forms.aspx or you may call the number above to request paper application via mail; you can then return it to:

 Perform Care New Jersey, Attention: DD Eligibility Unit, 300 Horizon Drive, Suite 306, Robbinsville, New Jersey 08691-1919.